katia-energizer/tutorial_regular_expressions_search/tutorial.md

 ## Add an option to a regular expression

 You can use special options with the regular expression.

-In this tutorial, we will cover the `IGNORE_CASE` option.
+In this tutorial, you will learn how to ignore character case when searching for matches using the `IGNORE_CASE` option.
 For information about other options, refer to the [RegexOption type reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex-option/).

 Modify the regular expression and add an option to it.